kaliop-uk/ezmigrationbundle/README.md

 # Kaliop eZ-Migration Bundle

-This bundle aims to handle per bundle upgrades/migrations instead of a global migration.
+This bundle makes it easy to handle eZPlatform / eZPublish 5 content upgrades/migrations.

+It is inspired by the DoctrineMigrationsBundle ( http://symfony.com/doc/current/bundles/DoctrineMigrationsBundle/index.html )

 ## Installation